he426100/awesome-stars-he426100/README.md

 *   [easy-coding-standard/easy-coding-standard](https://github.com/easy-coding-standard/easy-coding-standard) - The Easiest way to add coding standard to your PHP project

-*   [vimeo/psalm](https://github.com/vimeo/psalm) - A static analysis tool for finding errors in PHP applications
+*   [vimeo/psalm](https://github.com/vimeo/psalm) - A PHP static analysis tool for finding errors and security vulnerabilities in PHP applications

 *   [rectorphp/rector](https://github.com/rectorphp/rector) - Instant Upgrades and Automated Refactoring of any PHP 5.3+ code